Where Philosophy Meets Neuroscience, and Healing Becomes an Art of Rebalancing

 With the threat response softened, schema flexibility grows: long-held patterns loosen, perception widens, and emotion can move rather than fixate.

-It's a gravitational field at work.
-Strengthened neural pathways in the amygdala pull attention toward threat, even in safe contexts.
+When someone with abandonment trauma is triggered, the gravitational field begins to work, and strengthened neural pathways in the amygdala pull attention toward threat, even in safe contexts.

 The body follows, and cortisol rises, heart rate spikes, and the vagus nerve withdraws.